-At one point, every business owner will find herself in a troubling situation.
+At some point, every business owner will find herself in a troubling situation.
 Revenue is down.
 New clients are scarce.
 Profits are falling, and a peek at the financials is enough to bring on a full-fledged anxiety attack.

 Unless you’re Mark Zuckerberg or Bill Gates, chances are you’ve experienced that sinking feeling of a business that’s trending downward, too.
 But how you handle it can mean the difference between continued success and business-killing burnout.

-Here’s where a lot of coaches get it wrong.
+Here’s where a lot of entrepreneurs get it wrong.
 They start to worry about money, and that worry leads to poor decisions that ultimately have a negative impact not just on finances, but—maybe more importantly—on morale, too.
 Maybe you know what I’m talking about.

-You Take On The Wrong Client
+You Take On The Wrong Clients

 When business is down, it can be tough to keep your ideal client avatar in mind.
 Instead, you jump at the chance to work with anyone who comes along.
 The trouble with this scenario is you can find yourself with a roster full of clients who: